 History of Pfizer

 Another major discovery for Pfizer around this time was a fermentation-free method of producing vitamin C. Researchers noted that the vitamin could be used as a defense against scurvy and the common cold.
-Pfizer built a new plant dedicated to nonstop production and quickly became the world’s top producer of vitamin C
+Pfizer built a new plant dedicated to nonstop production and quickly became the world’s top producer of vitamin C.

 By 1952, Pfizer had moved into eight new international locations — Belgium, England, Cuba, Canada, Brazil, Mexico, Panama and Puerto Rico — and had established its Agricultural Division, which later would be known as Animal Health.
 As its international business grew, so did its staff.
-In 1958, international personnel increased from 4,300 to more 7,000.
+In 1958, international personnel increased from 4,300 to more than 7,000.

-Pfizer continued to reinvest its profits in new research and development, and began to acquire other companies, like J.B.
+Pfizer continued to reinvest its profits in new research and development and began to acquire other companies, like J.B.
 Roerig and Co. and Mack Illertissen, that were already involved in research and development of new pharmaceutical products.
 Within a few decades, the efforts paid off, as new drugs brought in billions.
 In 1980, Feldene, an anti-inflammatory pain medication, became Pfizer’s first billion-dollar product.
-Pfizer created antibiotics; antifungal medications; blood pressure, diabetes and depression drugs; and was named the world’s most admired pharmaceutical company by Fortune magazine in 1997.
+Pfizer created antibiotics, antifungal medications, blood pressure, diabetes and depression drugs and was named the world’s most admired pharmaceutical company by Fortune magazine in 1997.

-The 1990s and early 2000s were a time of blockbuster drugs for Pfizer, including a popular erectile dysfunction drug and Lipitor, a statin drug that proved far better than its competitors in clinical trials.
-Lipitor was originally developed by Warner-Lambert, which merged with Pfizer in 2000.
+The 1990s and early 2000s were a time of blockbuster drugs for Pfizer, including a popular erectile dysfunction drug and a statin drug called Lipitor that proved far better than its competitors in clinical trials.
+Warner-Lambert originally developed Lipitor, and the company merged with Pfizer in 2000.

 In order to combat decreased sales revenue from patent expiration of Lipitor and other drugs, the company cut back on around 600 primary care sales employees.
-It stated that the downsizing move would put the company in a place that would best utilize its resources and meet the needs of the business as it continues to change over time.
+It stated the downsizing move would put the company in a place that would best utilize its resources and meet the needs of the business as it continued to change over time.